Vaguery/pushforth-ruby/README.md

   - `[[:divide,1,2],"foo","bar",3,4]` ☛ `[[1,2],"foo","bar",3,4]` # fails if no arg matches

 And here are the types I've encountered so far:
-- `Numeric`: using Ruby's built in for the moment, without being too concerned about the error-producing overflows and such; will let the execution of random pushforth programs "stress-test" these definitions and tell me whether i need to capture exceptions on the fly or try to plan ahead for them
+- `Numeric`: using Ruby's built in for the moment, without being too concerned about the error-producing overflows and such; will let the execution of random pushforth programs "stress-test" these definitions and tell me whether I need to capture exceptions on the fly or try to plan ahead for them
 - `Error`: records a "runtime" error generated by pushforth, like `div0`
 - `Boolean`
 - `Instruction`